wyobi/cordova-plugin-brother-label-printer/README.md

-# Cordova plugin for Brother Label Printer
+# Cordova plugin for Brother Label Printers

 ## Supports Android and iOS